cosmos/ibc-rs/docs/architecture/adr-007-light-client-dependencies.md

 ### Negative
 + If 2 light clients need the same (or very similar) methods, then the host will need to reimplement the same method multiple times
     + Although mitigatable by implementing once in a function and delegating all trait methods to that implementation, it is at the very least additional boilerplate
++ Increased complexity.
++ Harder to document.
+    + Specifically, we do not write any trait bounds on the `Client{Validation, Execution}Context` generic parameters.
+The effective trait bounds are spread across all light client implementations that a given host uses.

 ### Neutral